Olog/kafka-integration/README.md

 The url field is useful only if a Phoebus Olog web client has been deployed, see https://github.com/Olog/phoebus-olog-web-client.
 A subscriber client can use this url to present a direct link to the created log entry.

-The actual address and port of the Phoebus Olog web client is configured in the runtime property "olog.web.rootURL".
+The actual address and port of the Phoebus Olog web client is configured in the runtime property ``olog.web.rootUR``.